 - Section 6 procedure - notice of variation of the tenancy

-- Rent increase by social landlords
+- Rent increases by social landlords

 - Rents for assured agricultural occupancies

-- Applications for a rent assessment
+- Applications for an assessment of an excessive rent

 - Invalid rent increases